eclipse-openj9/openj9-docs/CONTRIBUTING.md

 The key configuration file for the documentation is the `/mkdocs.yml` file, which controls the following aspects:

 - website and repository addresses
-- MKdocs theme and customisation values
+- MKdocs theme and customization values
 - structure and content, under the `pages:` section

 Under `pages:` in the `.yml` file, topics are added and indented to reflect their position in the table of contents.
 Care must be taken to preserve the indentation when making changes to this file.